Join us and make YOUR mark on the World!

-This position will be filled at either the 533.2 or 533.3 levels depending on your qualifications.
+This position will be filled at either the 533.2 or 533.3 level depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.

 - Perform other duties as assigned.

-- Associate degree in Mechanical Technology or an equivalent combination of education and previous relevant experience.
+- Associate degree in one of the following: mechanical, industrial, manufacturing or the equivalent combination of education and previous relevant experience.

 Note: This is a Career Indefinite position.
 Lab employees and external candidates may be considered for this position.